avuzikov/capstone_frontend/README.md

   ```
 - Authorization: Requires JWT token in a cookie with role "hiring-manager".

+#### DELETE /api/application/{id}
+- Description: Delete a job application
+- Path Parameters:
+  - `id` (required) – The ID of the application
+- Authorization: Requires JWT token in a cookie.
+The `userId` in the token must match the `userId` of the application.
+- Response: HTTP status `204 No Content`

 ## Additional Required API Endpoints

 1. GET /api/job/manager